KeaganAnd/Hydra-Project/articles/intro.md

 ## Intro

-<span class="first-word tab">Welcome!</span> This program is designed for beginners so there will be simplification.
+**Welcome!** This is a program to learn Roblox Scripting.
+This site is not at all affiliated with Roblox.
+This program is designed for beginners so there will be simplification.
 If you've done very little or no coding at all you're in the right place!

 #### About Me